 There are many different injuries that can occur while skiing, but one of the most common is a knee injury.
 You use your knees non-stop while skiing, so it’s no wonder that those types of injuries occur.

-We’ll break down some of the most common skiing knee injuries here so you know what to look out for, how to treat them, and how long a specific knee injury might set you back.
+I’ll break down some of the most common skiing knee injuries here so you know what to look out for, how to treat them, and how long a specific knee injury might set you back.

 I’m going to suggest some easy treatments for minor knee injuries in this article, but you shouldn’t take it as direct medical advice.